raphaelmansuy/tutorials/23_google_agent_adk.md

     return {"status": "success", "report": f"The weather in {city} is sunny."}
 ```

-The docstring is crucial as it tells the agent what the tool does and how to use it[^4_13].
+The docstring is crucial as it tells the agent what the tool does and how to use it.

 ### Tool Usage Patterns

-Agents use tools through a reasoning process[^4_13]:
+Agents use tools through a reasoning process:

 1. **Intent Recognition**: Understanding what the user wants
 2. **Tool Selection**: Choosing the appropriate tool